adamedx/autographps/ROADMAP.md

 ## To-do items -- prioritized

-* Fix parametersets for add-graphitemreference and set-graphitemproperty
+* Add Expand support to Get-GraphChildItem, Get-GraphItem, Get-GraphResourceWithMetadata
+* Make Get-GraphResource Property alias for Select
 * Add Set-GraphItem command that takes in object, hash table or json
 * Use begin / process / end in key commands to correctly support pipeline
 * Fix directory header inconsistency which used graph qualified paths in some cases, others no graph